 - Coordinate vendor communications, meetings, and reports as necessary

-- Provide substantive inputs to assist the Project Manager in the preparation of project reports and documents.
+- Provide substantive inputs to assist the Project Manager in the preparation of project reports

 - Maintain records of project files and other supporting documents.

 - Maintain the following records: Quality Register, Configuration Item Records and all other registers/logs delegated by the Project Manager